IAM-Ven/forex_guru/readme.md

 # Forex Guru
-This is a project for experimenting with Forex, Machine Learning and Spring Security.
+This is a project for experimenting with Forex, Machine Learning, Spring Security and AWS Simple Email Service.

 ## Usage
 This API is secured with OAuth2.
-In order to obtain an application token you should make a POST request to the Authorization Server.
+In order to obtain an access token you should make a POST request to the Authorization Server.

 ```